pfgithub/scpl/docs/actions/getlatestvideos.md

 ### summary

-Gets the most recent videos from the camera roll.
+Gets the most recent videos from the photo library.

 ### usage